openstack-infra/jenkins-job-builder/doc/source/definition.rst

-The `anchors and aliases`_ are expanded internally within JJB's yaml loading calls, and are limited to individual documents.
-That means you use the same anchor name in separate files without collisions, but also means that you must define the anchor in the same file that you intend to reference it.
+The `anchors and aliases`_ are expanded internally within JJB's yaml loading calls and are not limited to individual documents.
+That means you can't use the same anchor name in included files without collisions.

 A simple example can be seen in the specs `full length example`_ with the following being more representative of usage within JJB: